davidar/peruse/test/md/table-style-attributes.md

 >
 > **Someone else wrote:**
 >
+> *Have you considered changing distributions?*
+>
 > Yes, every single time I try something like this, I very seriously consider [getting a Mac].
 >
 > Really the only thing that’s stopping me is that I fear the [Emacs situation].
 >
 > (By which I mean, \`\`Lack of a usable version thereof.’’
 No, running RMSmacs inside a terminal window doesn’t qualify.
 Nor does running an X server on the Mac: if I were going to switch, why in the world would I continue inflicting the X Windows Disaster on myself?
 Wouldn’t getting away from that be the *whole point?*)
+>
+> (I understand there is an almost-functional Aqua version of [RMSmacs] now.
+I’ll probably check it out at some point, but the problem with *[me]* switching from XEmacs to RMSmacs is that it would probably result in another [Slashdork][posted] post, meaning I’d wake up to another 150+ poorly spelled flames in my inbox… I’m hoping for a Aquafied XEmacs, but I know that’s not likely to happen any time soon.)
 >
 > By the way, the suggestion to switch Linux distrubutions in order to get a single app to work might sound absurd at first.
 And that’s because [it is].
 But I’ve been saturated with Unix-peanut-gallery effluvia for so long that it no longer even surprises me when every question – no matter how simple – results in someone suggesting that you either A) patch your kernel or B) change distros.
 It’s inevitable and inescapable, like Hitler.